VIPQualityPost/knittingmotor/docs/WIRING.md

     A2:  yarn sensor main (normally closed)
     A1:  yarn sensor secondary (normally closed)

-## TB6600
+## DM542T / TB6600

 Use a GX16 connector.

-(Only outgoing connections described, see other parts for the rest of the pins.)
+(Only outgoing connections described, see VIN rail and LCD Keypad Shield for the rest of the connections)

 A+ / A- / B+ / B-: to stepper motor via GX16 connector